yurivoronin/ngx-signalr-websocket/projects/ngx-signalr-websocket/README.md

 # ngx-signalr-websocket

-A lightweight Angular RxJS library that allows you to connect to [ASP.NET SignalR](https://docs.microsoft.com/en-us/aspnet/core/signalr/introduction) using WebSocket.
+A lightweight RxJS library that allows you to connect to [ASP.NET SignalR](https://docs.microsoft.com/en-us/aspnet/core/signalr/introduction) using WebSocket.
 It is designed to provide simpler API.

-This is based on the [SignalR specification](https://github.com/dotnet/aspnetcore/blob/main/src/SignalR/docs/specs/HubProtocol.md) and uses the classes built into Angular to communicate with the server.
+This is based on the [SignalR specification](https://github.com/dotnet/aspnetcore/blob/main/src/SignalR/docs/specs/HubProtocol.md) and uses the classes compatible with Angular.
 This ensures a small size of the extra code and good tree-shaking support.

 ### Features

-- Depends only on RxJS and Angular HttpClient
+- Depends only on RxJS
+- Compatible with Angular HttpClient, but this is not necessary
 - Implements the usual reactive API for Angular developers
 - Provides good typing support
 - Allows to configure messages serialization